On-Campus Student Housing

-The Vice President for Student Affairs or designee, is charged with the administrative responsibility and authority to develop, monitor and report on detailed procedures and activities designed to implement missing student notification requirements.
+The Vice President for Student Affairs or designee is charged with the administrative responsibility and authority to develop, monitor and report on detailed procedures and activities designed to implement missing student notification requirements.

 Arts and Humanities

-At SCC we have dedicated faculty who are eager to help students explore these disciplines.
+At SCC, we have dedicated faculty who are eager to help students explore these disciplines.
 Faculty work with both novice and advanced students to help them explore the arts and humanities and to develop their unique talents.
-Often the arts and humanities provide a satisfying complement to a student’s other academic pursuits.
+Often, the arts and humanities provide a satisfying complement to a student’s other academic pursuits.

 SCC students can experience music in many ways.
-Our academic music courses support the SCC Core by providing an historical and global perspective on human expression through this medium.
+Our academic music courses support the SCC Core by providing a historical and global perspective on human expression through this medium.
 Students gain valuable critical thinking and listening skills as they study music from the western classical canon as well as from diverse cultures around the world.
 Performance courses equip the student to learn new instruments and participate in choral performances on campus and throughout the community.

 Theatre production classes are open to all interested students.
 Theatre students rehearse and perform two productions each school year.
 When exploring the visual arts, students have opportunities to learn about famous artists from across history and what makes their work compelling.

-Art classes at SCC cover topics such as photography, videography, photo journalism, ceramics, painting, drawing, sculpture, graphic, industrial, architectural, and interior design.
+Art classes at SCC cover topics such as photography, videography, photojournalism, ceramics, painting, drawing, sculpture, graphic, industrial, architectural, and interior design.
 We encourage students to visit modern and historical art museums.
 We sponsor periodic trips to regional sites such as the Joslyn Art Museum in Omaha or the Nelson-Atkins Museum of Art in Kansas City.

-In creative writing, students have the opportunity to attend courses that explore the craft through multiple genres, including fiction, poetry and creative non-fiction.
+In creative writing, students have the opportunity to take courses that explore the craft through multiple genres, including fiction, poetry and creative non-fiction.
 Students from these courses often submit their work to Illuminations, SCC’s award-winning literary magazine.